 Despite only making up about a third of the population in Santa Cruz County, Latinos and Hispanics make up well over half of all COVID-19 cases.

 In Monterey County there is a similar trend.
-Latinos and Hispanics make up 60% of that population, but about 84% of hospitalizations and about 76% of deaths.
+Latinos and Hispanics make up 60 percent of that population, but about 84 percent of hospitalizations and about 76 percent of deaths.

 “Sadly, what the COVID-19 has really exposed is really the inequities,” said Paulina Moreno, the project director at the Thriving Immigrants Collaborative, part of the Community Action Board of Santa Cruz County.
 Their mission is to enhance the quality of life, and advance the rights of the immigrant community.

 “This isn't surprising.
 I think, you know, an overwhelming majority of the Latino population are workers in low wage jobs with very little access to health care,” Moreno said.

 While helping immigrants during the COVID-19 pandemic, Moreno says she hears so many stories of desperation.
 Like the mother whose daughter was ill with COVID-19 back home in Guatemala and none of the overwhelmed hospitals were taking her in.